$39.95 OR $34.95 for LIMA Members + S/H

 Mark Matheny, Licensing Matters Global & Former LIMA Chairman

-Battersby and Simon are two legends of the licensing industry.
-While Battersby is known as a prolific author on the legal side of licensing, this may be his best work yet because it combines all of the essential elements of the business and legal side of licensing into a single work.
-It is an indispensable resource tool both for people who are new to the licensing industry and for seasoned industry professionals.
-I teach a class on licensing at Fordham Law School in New York and I used this book as part of my course curriculum.
+The authors are two legends of the industry.
+While Battersby is known as a prolific author on licensing law, this is his best work yet because it combines the essential elements of the business and legal side of licensing.
+It is my one of my coursebooks for the licensing course I teach at Fordham Law.

 Jed Ferdinand, Ferdinand IP & Adjunct Prof. Fordham Law School

-"The Business of Licensing is a 'must have' for every person & company in the Licensing business.
-It provides answers with examples of how to deal with many situations that occur in day-to-day licensing activity.
-Also provided are most of the forms that any licensing executive will need to support their licensing needs.
-I especially enjoyed reading the comprehensive history.
+Itis a 'must have' for everyone in the Licensing business, providing answers with examples of how to deal with many situations that occur in day-to-day licensing activity and most of the forms that any licensing executive will need.
 I know of no other place where this has been so thoroughly and accurately documented.

 Brian Hakan, Hakan Assoc. & Former LIMA Chairman

-I am an adjunct professor of various business law classes at Nova Southeastern University.
-The law school has asked me to design a workshop on Negotiating License Agreements for their IP concentration.
-Guess what book am I selecting for this course???
+As an adjunct professor at Nova Southeastern University, I've been asked me to design a workshop on Negotiating License Agreements.
+Guess what book I am selecting?
 Thanks for making my job as a professor much easier!

 Steven Heller, Brand Iiasion & Adjunct.
 Prof. Nova Southeastern Univ.